-With Pancake Bunny, I only stake $CAKE to earn $CAKE and $BUNNY and I also stake $BUNNY to earn $WBNB which I convert to $BNB once I harvest them and use it to pay for my Pancake Swap and Pancake Bunny transactions.
+With Pancake Bunny, I only stake $CAKE to earn $CAKE and $BUNNY and I also stake $BUNNY to earn $WBNB which I convert to $BNB once I harvest them and use to pay for my Pancake Swap and Pancake Bunny transactions.

 Holding ‘Dividend’ Paying Crypto

-There are some crypto that pays out ‘dividends’ when you hold them.
+There are some crypto that pay out ‘dividends’ when you hold them.
 An example of this is $VET.
 When you hold $VET in a savings account in Binance, you earn interest on your $VET and at the same time, you will also receive $VTHO.

 I will research other cryptos that do something similar and I will write a separate article about it and link it here.
 I’m familiar with $VET because I used to have some on Binance and when I held $VET on my Binance Savings, I also received some $VTHO on a daily basis.
 It’s not that much but it does add up and it’s better than not to get any, right?

 Airdrops by Holding a Crypto

 Every now and then, airdrops are given to token holders of a particular crypto.
 In the past, I have received $DON for holding $IOST, $BEL for holding $ARPA, and $XYM for holding $XEM until the snapshot date.

 It’s not that much but again, it’s better than not to get any, right?
 I don’t have any of these anymore since I usually convert to $BNB any small holdings that I have on Binance.

 You can also earn some crypto by referring people that you know to crypto exchanges.
 Technically, this is not really passive since if you’ll be referring your friends, you’ll have to talk to them to discuss this (active).